aha-app/mvc/README.md

 ## Licensing

-mvc is Copyright 2020-2021 Aha!
-Labs Inc. and is not open source licensed.
+mvc is [MIT licensed](./LICENSE) and is Copyright 2020-2023 Aha!
+Labs Inc.